Thomas Schlamme: Production

 Schlamme moved from his native Houston to New York City in 1973.
 After serving in several low level positions for production companies, he founded his own company, Schlamme Productions, in 1980.
 From there, he produced campaigns for a number of musicals, including Cats.
 He directed the first "I Want My MTV!" advertising campaign in 1981 for producer Buzz Potamkin, and singer/songwriter Amy Grant's 1985 music video "Find a Way" for producers Fred Seibert and Alan Goodman.
 Throughout the 1980s, he produced a number of specials on various entertainers including Whoopi Goldberg and Rowan Atkinson.

-Starting in the late 1990s, Schlamme served as producer for shows such as Tracey Takes On... and has directed shows such as Ally McBeal, Boston Public, Friends, ER and Shaun Cassidy's cult favorite science fiction TV show Invasion.
+Starting in the late 1990s, Schlamme served as producer for shows such as Tracey Takes On... and has directed shows such as Ally McBeal, Boston Public, Friends, ER and, Invasion.
 He is an executive producer of the American crime drama television series Snowfall which premiered on FX in July 2017.
 His production company is Shoe Money Productions.

 Director

 Schlamme made his feature film directing debut with Miss Firecracker in 1989, and later directed the 1993 comedy film So I Married an Axe Murderer, starring Mike Myers.
 He had previously directed the filming of Spalding Gray's monologue Terrors of Pleasure in 1987.
+In 1991, Schlamme directed all six episodes of Billy Crystal's HBO comedy miniseries Sessions, starring Michael McKean and Elliott Gould.
 Schlamme also directed the pilot episodes of Spin City and What's Alan Watching?

 He worked on the TV series Parenthood for NBC and Pan Am for ABC.
 Schlamme has also directed multiple episodes of the 2014 series Manhattan.

 In 2017, he was elected president of the Directors Guild of America.